Articles

 How Ireland became a competitive side under coach Heinrich Malan?

-Malan noticed that the team had to go through a packed T20 calendar, and he started to work on a process of how a system needs to be administered.
-Malan stressed the importance of competing more aggressively and intensely, the ability to adjust to the playing conditions, and, most notably, bringing more consistency in their approach.
-Every player needs to identify and be more precise with their role.
+Malan immediately began working on a new system for the team.
+He stressed the importance of competing more aggressively and intensely, the ability to adjust to various playing conditions, and, most notably, bringing more consistency to their approach.
+He emphasized that every player needed to identify and be more precise with their role within the squad.

 Leave a Reply